ArunGovil/dotfiles/README.md

 The setup is being actively updated as I'm diving deeper into Neovim ecosystem.
 Some of the present features include:

-- Syntax Highlighting
 - Status Line
-- Live suggestions
-- Multiple Language support
-- Prettier Code formatting
 - Auto close tags
 - Telescope fuzz finder
 - Git integration
-- Packer package management
+- Lazy Nvim package manager

 ### How to install the config?